Visit Sacsayhuaman to ponder an awesome megalithic mystery

 • Uku Pacha (the subterranean world, where the spirits of the dead dwell, and whose favor is needed for the soil to bear its fruits.
 This netherworld is often characterized by snakes and spiders).

-Lee is one of the world’s leading megalithic mystery detectives.
+Lee was one of the world’s leading megalithic mystery detectives.

 His scribing and coping theory of stone cutting is presented in detail in his article “The Building of the Sacsahuaman,” first published in 1986 in the Ñawpa Pacha: Journal of Andean Archaeology.